 You will study an integrated course - AQA GCSE English Language / English Literature.
 This will generate two separate GCSE qualifications.
-The syllabus contains reading and writing elements as well as spoken language assessments.
+The syllabus contains reading and writing elements as well as a spoken language assessment.
 All pupils will be entered for both Language and Literature examinations.
 Both English Language and English Literature are linear, non-tiered courses culminating in examinations worth 100% of the overall grade.